herb2k/HPScanner4MacOS/README.md

 Open Image Capture, with your printer/scanner powered on and you should see it in the left under 'Shared Devices'.
 Select it, and an Overview scan should be automatically performed.

+### 6. macOS Ventura (13) and higher
+If you see a pop up that says "HP Scanner 3" (or similar) is damaged:

+You may need to double click each of the 'Devices' apps one at a time and click "Open Anyway" under Settings > Privacy.